asujaykk/Self-Driving-Car-CARLA-ROS2/README.md

 ## how to achieve this
 1. Get the complete road map of CARLA WORLD,, which is equivalent to google map.
 2. Spawn a vehicle.
-3. Use Navigatiobn HMI to select destination location in the map.
+3. Use route planner to find the best route from vehicle location to destination point.
-4. Use route planner to find the best route from vehicle location to destination point.
+4. Use a controller to control the vehicle to follow the route
-5. Also run the controller to control the vehicle to follow the route
+5. Use Navigatiobn HMI to select destination location in the map.

 ### Step by step operation to do it with CARLA , ROS2 , CARLA ROS2 bridge
 #### 1.Get the complete road map of CARLA WORLD,, which is equivalent to google map.